Matt Duffy Player Props: Royals vs. Tigers

 Matt Duffy At The Plate

-- Duffy is batting .273 with five doubles, a home run and seven walks.
+- Duffy is hitting .272 with six doubles, a home run and seven walks.

-- Duffy has reached base via a hit in 25 games this year (of 46 played), and had multiple hits in three of those games.
+- Duffy has reached base via a hit in 26 games this season (of 47 played), and had multiple hits in three of those games.

+- He has homered in one of 47 games, and in 0.8% of his plate appearances.

-- In seven games this season, Duffy has picked up an RBI, with more than one RBI once.
+- In seven games this year, Duffy has picked up an RBI, with more than one RBI once.

-- He has scored at least once seven times this season (15.2%), including one multi-run game.
+- In eight of 47 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.